xlc-dev/nova/www/src/docs/reference.md

 GetFunc registers a new route for HTTP GET requests using the enhanced handler signature.

----
+<a id="group"></a>

-### `Group` {#group}
+#### `Group`

 ```go
 func (r *Router) Group(prefix string, mws ...Middleware) *Group
 ```

 Group creates and returns a new Group with the given prefix.
 A group is a lightweight convenience wrapper that prefixes routes and can add its own middleware without creating a separate router instance.

----
+<a id="handle"></a>

-### `Handle` {#handle}
+#### `Handle`

 ```go
 func (r *Router) Handle(method, pattern string, handler http.HandlerFunc, opts ...*RouteOptions)
 ```

 Handle registers a new route with the given HTTP method, URL pattern, and handler.
 If the router has a non-empty basePath, it is automatically prepended to the pattern.
 Optional RouteOptions can be provided for OpenAPI documentation.

----
+<a id="handlefunc"></a>

-### `HandleFunc` {#handlefunc}
+#### `HandleFunc`

 ```go
 func (r *Router) HandleFunc(method, pattern string, handler HandlerFunc, opts ...*RouteOptions)
 ```

 HandleFunc registers a new enhanced route that receives a ResponseContext instead of separate ResponseWriter and Request parameters.
 This enables cleaner error handling and response management with automatic data binding capabilities.

----
+<a id="patch"></a>

-### `Patch` {#patch}
+#### `Patch`

 ```go
 func (r *Router) Patch(pattern string, handler http.HandlerFunc, options ...*RouteOptions)